Takasue's daughter: Marriage

 In 1040, her parents arranged for her to marry Tachibana no Toshimichi, a middle-ranking aristocrat.
 They had at least two children.
 The marriage did not end her court career entirely, and she continued to serve from time to time.

-She would have been 33 years old at the beginning of her marriage, a late age at a time where most married in their early teens.
+She would have been 33 years old at the beginning of her marriage, a late age at a time when most married in their early teens.
 In Heian aristocratic society, duolocal residence, where a woman was visited by her husband in her own home, was common.
 Since Takasue's Daughter lost her house in a fire in 1023, and her father failed to obtain a provincial governorship in 1025, she is left without a suitable grand residence, meaning her family would have been unable to arrange a good marriage for her.

 In 1058, her husband died.
 Takasue's daughter lived on after her husband's death, but it is unknown how long.
 Her last entry in the Sarashina Diary is recorded approximately a year after his death.